-One seasoned director recently observed, "If you aren't constantly assessing strategy and risk, and adjusting as you go, there's no way you're keeping pace as a business or a board."1 Many of the directors and business leaders responding to our recent global survey agree.
+One seasoned Director recently observed, "If you aren't constantly assessing strategy and risk, and adjusting as you go, there's no way you're keeping pace as a business or a Board."1 Many of the Directors and business leaders responding to our recent global survey agree.

-Our survey finds that boards are indeed deepening their involvement in strategy and refining their understanding and oversight of the critical risks facing the company-the competitive landscape and risk environment demand it, investors expect it, and bringing real value to the boardroom dialogue requires it.
+Our survey finds that Boards are indeed deepening their involvement in strategy and refining their understanding and oversight of the critical risks facing the company-the competitive landscape and risk environment demand it, investors expect it and bringing real value to the Boardroom dialogue requires it.

-To better understand how boards are helping the company calibrate strategy and risk-where they're deepening their engagement, and where the biggest challenges and concerns are-we surveyed more than 1,000 directors and senior executives around the world.
+To better understand how Boards are helping a company calibrate strategy and risk-where they're deepening their engagement, and where the biggest challenges and concerns are-we surveyed more than 1,000 Directors and senior executives around the world.
 We also conducted in-depth interviews with a number of seasoned audit committee chairs and business leaders on these issues for KPMG's Global Boardroom Insights (September 2015 edition), providing additional perspectives and insights.

-Taken together, this research suggests that while many boards are clearly stepping up their game-considering strategic alternatives and monitoring execution, improving risk-related information, reassessing risk oversight responsibilities, and more-significant challenges remain, including linking strategy and risk, and addressing growing cyber security risks.
+Taken together, this research suggests that, while many Boards are clearly stepping up their game-considering strategic alternatives and monitoring execution, improving risk related information, reassessing risk oversight responsibilities and more-significant challenges remain, including linking strategy and risk and addressing growing cyber security risks.

-We hope these findings-and related observations from our interviews and ongoing interaction with directors-are helpful as you assess and calibrate your company's approach to strategy and risk.
+We hope these findings-and related observations from our interviews and ongoing interaction with Directors-are helpful as you assess and calibrate your company's approach to strategy and risk.